3.Accounting Policies and Valuation Principles

 Generally, the recoverable amount of a CGU or group of CGUs is the fair value less costs of disposal.
 This calculation is based on present value of the future cash flows since no market price can be determined for the individual units.
 The forecasts of future cash flows generally have a planning horizon of three to five years and are based on the Covestro Group’s current planning.
 In certain cases, longer planning horizons are also considered if advisable due to specific assumptions underlying the planning.
 Assumptions made for purposes of forecasting cash flow mainly concern future selling prices and volumes, costs, market growth rates, economic cycles, and exchange rates.
 Changes in these assumptions are based on the Group’s own estimates and external sources of information.
 Where the recoverable amount is the fair value less costs of disposal, this is measured from the viewpoint of an independent market participant.
 Cash flows beyond the detailed planning period are determined on the basis of the respective individual growth rates derived from market information and the associated long-term business expectations.
 The measurement of fair value less costs of disposal is based on unobservable inputs (“Level 3” of the fair value hierarchy).

-The net cash inflows are discounted at the (WACC), which is calculated as the weighted average cost of equity and cost of debt.
+The net cash inflows are discounted at the weighted average cost of capital (WACC), which is calculated as the weighted average cost of equity and cost of debt.
 To take into account the risk and return profile of the Covestro Group, an after-tax cost of capital is calculated, and a specific capital structure is defined by benchmarking against comparable companies in the same industry sector (“peer group”).
 The cost of equity corresponds to the return expected by shareholders, while the cost of debt is based on the terms at which the peer group can obtain long-term financing.
 In principle, both components are derived from capital market information.

 Covestro’s organizational and reporting structures were reorganized as part of the global LEAP transformation program as of July 1, 2021.
 This involved dividing up Covestro’s business into standard products (Performance Materials segment) and specialties (Solutions & Specialties segment).
 The implementation of the reorganization measures also resulted in changes in the monitoring and management of recognized goodwill.
 In some cases, it was necessary to distribute this among the newly created organizational units where a new organizational unit fully or partly absorbed the business of a CGU to which the goodwill was allocated.
 In these cases, the recognized goodwill was reallocated by applying a relative carrying amount.
 The allocation of other net assets to the new organizational units was carried out in accordance with the principles described in note 4 “Segment and Regional Reporting”.